JasonCheeeeen/My_Docker_Note/README.md

 If you have some problems and code you want to reshare or somethig I wrote wrong,</br> you can commit your file, and i will check and merge your commit.</br>

+By the way, there has some reference about k8s, i think this is helpful for learning.</br>

 Hope this file can help everyone and get some inspiration !